PaddlePaddle/PaddleNLP/README_en.md

   <a href=#Community> Community </a>
 </h4>

+**PaddleNLP** is an easy-to-use and powerful NLP library with awesome pre-trained model zoo, supporting wide-range of NLP tasks from research to industrial applications.

 ## News  <img src="./docs/imgs/news_icon.png" width="40"/>

 * 🔥 2021.5.18-19 We will introduce **UIE** (Universal Information Extraction) and **ERNIE 3.0** light-weight model.
 Welcome to join us!